Ultra rich and flavorful chana dal halwa that is luxurious in texture and taste - tips and tricks in post!

 - Add the cardamom powder, salt, and saffron into the halwa, keep stirring

 - When the halwa gets to a caramelly color, about 15-20 minutes then add the sugar.
 Make sure you to stir the halwa contiuously.
+If the halwa feels like it's catching/burning then turn the heat down.

 - Once the sugar goes in it will thicken the halwa, but as it cooks the halwa will become more liquid-y.
 Keep cooking (and stirring) till it reaches the a rich caramel.